 PDs have an intuitive sense of what’s a ‘good’ USMLE score for their specialty.
 Why not capitalize on that intuition by reporting COMLEX results using the numbers that most PDs are more familiar with?
 Make me president of the NBOME, and the first thing I’ll do is start reporting COMLEX scores on the same scale used by the USMLE.

 Make me the King of Medical Education, though, and the first thing I’ll do is demand that we stop relying so much on any one-time, point-estimate of basic science memorization that measures so little of what PDs and patients truly care about.
 But until then…

-ADDENDUM: Several readers have asked why I didn’t entertain the idea of getting rid of COMLEX and having all osteopathic medical students take the USMLE instead.
-It’s a logical idea – but one that seems unlikely to occur.
-For one thing, in many states, COMLEX is protected by law, so getting rid of it would require amending the medical practice act.
-(I’ve gotten some messages from some readers who believe that certain states allow DOs to be licensed without taking COMLEX.
-However, that seems to be an option few DOs pursue – only 21 DOs took USMLE Step 3 in 2018, despite the thousands who took Steps 1 and 2 CK.).
+ADDENDUM: Several readers have asked why I didn’t discuss the idea of getting rid of COMLEX and having all osteopathic medical students take the USMLE instead.
+It’s a good idea – but one that seems unlikely to occur.
+For one thing, in some states, COMLEX is protected by law, so getting rid of it would require amending the medical practice act.
+Many states do allow DOs to be licensed by taking the USMLE – but this seems to be an option few DOs pursue.
+In 2018, only 21 DOs took USMLE Step 3, despite the thousands who took Steps 1 and 2 CK.
 Let’s also not forget that the NBOME has a vested interest in maintaining COMLEX – with revenue of over $30 million and a CEO who took in $635,943 in reportable compensation in 2017.
 It’s hard to imagine them willingly allowing themselves to be legislated out of existence.
-Getting rid of COMLEX may not be impossible – but it wouldn’t be easy.
+Getting rid of COMLEX and providing a single licensure exam for DOs and MDs is a laudable goal – but it won’t be easy.